Ben-0-mad/YT-TMS-Finder/README.md

 - Include timestamps in matches.txt
 - Add max_duration argument for the argparser
 - Finish FAQ section
+- Create and test setup file for windows and linux to make installation quicker.

 ## FAQ
 - How to check a youtube channel?